 You probably associate high-protein eating with people trying to gain mass.
 And that's because it works!
 Diets that are rich in high-protein foods, in combination with resistance training, have been shown repeatedly to help athletes add or retain lean mass.

 However, diets that include moderate or high-protein foods have plenty of other advantages.
 For one, as Jose Antonio, Ph.D., writes in the article "3 Myths about High-Protein Diets Debunked," "It's very difficult to get fat if the only thing you overfeed on is protein."

-Many high-protein foods are themselves very low in both fat and carbs.
+Most high-protein foods are themselves very low in fat and carbs.
 Chicken breasts have 2-3 grams of fat per serving, while cottage cheese has only 1-2 grams.
 Egg whites and fish are virtually fat-free, and in the case of fish, the fats they contain are often healthy omega-3 fatty acids.